shubhampatel17/Illumio_Assessment/README.md

-# Flow Log Tagging Program
+# Illumio Technical Assessment

 ## Overview

-This program parses flow log data and assigns tags to each log entry based on a lookup table of port and protocol combinations.
-The tags are mapped using a CSV lookup table, which contains specific tags for certain destination ports and protocols.
-The output is a summary file that provides counts of matched tags and counts for each port/protocol combination found in the logs.
+A program that can parse a file containing flow log data and maps each row to a tag based on a lookup table.
+The lookup table is defined as a csv file, and it has 3 columns, dstport,protocol,tag.
+The dstport and protocol combination decide what tag can be applied.

 ## Assumptions